-In SPHARM, the spherical harmonic functions are used in constructing the Fourier series expansion of the mapping from the cortex to a unit sphere.
-So the SPHARM representation is more of an interpolation technique than a smoothing technique.
-On the other hand, WFS is a kernel smoothing technique given as a solution to a particular PDE.
-The solution to the PDE is expanded in basis functions similar to the Fourier series expansion with weights.
-WFS offers many advantages over previous PDE-based smoothing techniques.
-The PDE-based smoothing methods tend to suffer a numerical convergence problem [1] [13] while WFS has no such problem.
+In SPHARM, the spherical harmonic are used in constructing the Fourier series expansion of the mapping from cortical surfaces to a unit sphere.
+So SPHARM is more of an interpolation technique than a smoothing technique, and thus it will have the ringing artifacts [22].
+On the other hand, WFS is a kernel smoothing technique given as a solution to a self-adjoint PDE.
+The solution to the PDE is expanded in basis functions.
+In a similar spirit, Bulow used the spherical harmonics in isotropic heat diffusion via the Fourier transform on a unit sphere as a form of hierarchical surface representation [5].
+WFS offers many advantages over the previous PDE-based smoothing techniques [1], [10].
+The PDE-based smoothing methods tend to suffer numerical instability [1], [6], [10] while WFS has no such problem.
 Since the traditional PDE-based smoothing gives an implicit numerical solution, setting up a statistical model is not straightforward.
-However, WFS provides an explicit series expansion so it is easy to apply wide variety of statistical modeling techniques such as the GLM [26], principal component analysis (PCA) [49] and functional-PCA [41] [46].
-Bulow used the spherical harmonics in isotropic heat diffusion via the Fourier transform on a unit sphere as a form of hierarchical surface representation [7].
+However, WFS provides an explicit series expansion so it is easy to apply a wide variety of statistical modeling techniques such as the GLM [21], principal component analysis (PCA) [44] and functional-PCA [36], [41].

-The SPHARM representation will be shown to be the special case of WFS.
-In SPHARM, all measurements are assigned equal weights and the coefficients of the series expansion is estimated in the least squares fashion.
+SPHARM will be shown to be the special case of WFS.
+In the SPHARM representation, all measurements are assigned equal weights and the coefficients of the series expansion is estimated in the least squares fashion.
 In WFS, closer measurements are weighted more and the coefficients of the series expansion is estimated in the weighted least squares fashion.
-So WFS is more suitable than SPHARM when the realization of the cortical boundaries, as triangle meshes, are noisy [12].
-In most SPHARM literatures, the degree of the Fourier series expansion has been arbitrary determined and the problem of the optimal degree has not been addressed.
+So WFS is more suitable than SPHARM when the realization of the cortical boundaries, as triangle meshes, are noisy and possibly discontinuous.
+In most SPHARM literature, the degree of the Fourier series expansion has been arbitrarily determined and the problem of the optimal degree has not been addressed.
 Our WFS formulation addresses the determination of the optimal degree in a unified statistical modeling framework.
-The WFS-based global parametrization is computationally expensive compared to the local quadratic polynomial fitting [6] [13] [17] [33] [45] while providing more accuracy and flexibility for hierarchical representation.
+The WFS-based global parametrization is computationally expensive compared to the local quadratic polynomial fitting [4], [10], [13], [29], [40] while providing more accuracy and flexibility for hierarchical representation.